 How to handle a local sale

-I don’t need to tell you that meeting up with strangers you talked to on the internet can be a little sketchy.
+I don’t need to tell you that meeting up with strangers from the internet can be a little sketchy.
 Just be cautious when handing off a product to a local buyer, and follow these safety tips:

-- Meet in a shopping center parking lot where you know there will be lots of other people around.
+- Meet in a shopping center parking lot, or. a similarly crowded place where you know there will be lots of other people around.
 If you’re meeting at night, park near the front entrance of a store that’s still open, or under a light post

 - Most police stations have a designated area where you can meet up with people to buy and sell goods.
 For instance, my local police department has a “Safe Exchange Zone” that is well-lit and monitored by 24-hour surveillance cameras